 – Select the root of the tree (HKEY_USERS) as shown below.

 In the drop-down list, select “Load Hive” as shown below.

-Next, you will have to select the ntuser.dat file you wish to load.
+The next step to correctly load Windows Registry Hive is selecting the ntuser.dat file you wish to load.
 This will prompt you to browse through your Windows directory for the location the file is.

 – Select the file and click on OK

 When prompted for a name, enter a name that is descriptive and easy to remember.
-The name will be used to create a new node in the tree so one can browse the offline registry.
+Create a new node in the tree using the name, so one can browse the offline registry.

 Go to the newly created node and edit whatever you like (The changes are written immediately to the offline registry database).
 One can import and export between the newly created node and the current registry just browse between the corresponding keys.